aditi218/Face-Aging-using-Identity-Preserved-Conditional-GANs/README.md

     python test.py
 ```
 ## 5. Output
-After testing on pre-trained models, the aged images obtained from 'images/test' is automatically saved in 'age/0_conv5_lsgan_transfer_g75_0.5f-4_a30/'.
+After testing on pre-trained models, the aged images are automatically saved to 'age/0_conv5_lsgan_transfer_g75_0.5f-4_a30/'.

 ## 6. Face Recognition using DeepFace
-Follow the code in 'Demo.html' for face recognition using DeepFace, which makes use of Keras.
+Follow the code in 'Demo.ipynb' for face recognition using DeepFace, which makes use of Keras.
 DeepFace is a deep learning facial recognition system created by Facebook.

 ## 7. Experiment results